HD EXPEDITION VIDEO: May 25 long-lived EF4 tornado: Watch Video

 Click any thumbnail on this page to view a larger version.

-ABILENE, KS - After the tornado show of a lifetime at Dodge City the previous day, it was hard to imagine my third Great Plains storm observing expedition of the year becoming even more incredible.
+ABILENE, KS - After the tornado show of a lifetime at Dodge City the previous day, it was hard to imagine my third Great Plains storm photography expedition of the year becoming even more incredible.
 That happened in a big way on Wednesday the 25th, with the tracking of a rare breed of tornado in central Kansas.

 I awoke in Dodge City, expecting a marginal setup to the east.
 But, when you're out in the Great Plains on an expedition in May and there is *any* type of setup within reach, you go out - period.
 If you have any experience, you know that things just happen here this time of year.
 So even though I was still 'full' on tornadoes from Tuesday's bonanza, there was no good reason to take a down day.

 This day's setup featured several outflow boundaries ahead of the dryline along the I-135 corridor from Salina to Wichita.
 A surface low to the west would back the low levels in an environment with extreme instability.
 There was no question that if something went, it could go big.
 Two main targets emerged - a triple point of sorts along I-70 with an outflow boundary oriented generally east-west, or the CAPE max down south near Wichita.
 Either area looked decent to me, and I was indecisive.
 Even though I initially favored the northern target early, heading up to Holyrood - I later decided to play it safe and pick the middle ground at McPherson, as the distance between the two targets was small enough that I could target halfway and still make it to either one in short order.